BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-harpswell.md

 </p>

 <p>
-At one point that night, I was looking out through the darkness, across a stretch of ocean to the shore on the other side.
+At another point that night, I was looking out through the darkness, across a stretch of ocean to the shore on the other side.
-I saw two points of light on the other shore, which reminded me again of that romantic interest.
+There were two points of light on the other shore, which reminded me again of that romantic interest.
 I'm my mind, the two points of light were her and I.
 </p>